We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 They have to be responded to by somebody.

-Now, if if there were global warming, and if I really believed it, I'd be the first to tell you.
+Now, if there were global warming, and if I really believed it, I'd be the first to tell you.

-I wouldn't lie about I there's nothing in it for me to lie about this.
+There's nothing in it for me to lie about this.

-Eventually it's gonna be exposed anyway.
+Eventually, it's going to be exposed anyway.

 There's nothing to gain by it.

-Somebody like me, who who has to have credibility with all of you in the audience, there's no reason to lie about anything.
+Somebody like me, who has to have credibility with all of you in the audience, there's no reason to lie about anything.

-And particularly something I think about, or an opinion that I have.
+And particularly, something I think about, or an opinion that I have, these people, you know, I question motives all day long.

 I'm just telling you, there isn't any warming.